PedroMilani04/numcalc-regression/README.md

 # Population Forecast with Least Squares Regression

-This project applies multiple regression models using the **Least Squares Method** to fit population data and forecast future values.
+This project applies multiple regression models using the **Least Squares Method** to fit population data from Presidente Prudente, in São Paulo, Brazil, and forecast future values.
 Various models—Linear, Quadratic, Cubic, Exponential, Hyperbolic, and Geometric—are compared based on their error and accuracy (R²) to determine the best fit.

 ---